 Can I use a different sweetener?

-Yes, you can swap out sweeteners.
+Yes, you can swap sugar substitutes for this recipe.
 You’ll need:

 - Granulated sweetener for the oreo cookies – Like granulated allulose, monk fruit, or erythritol.
 Keep in mind that allulose-based sweeteners will make softer cookies.

 - Powdered sweetener for the frosting – Like powdered allulose, powdered monk fruit, or powdered erythritol.
 This consistency is important for a smooth texture.

 If you use something other than what is listed on the recipe card, use the sweetener conversion calculator to figure out how much to use.

 Can you make them ahead?